jigx-com/jigx-docs-examples/docs/Components/card.md

 - *Jig-level:* The card component is only available for use in a [default](<./../Jig Types/jig_default.md>) jig.
 - *Component-level: *The [carousel](./carousel.md) component has the option to use the card component within the carousel to create a visually appealing carousel.

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
 ### Card containing a form

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/AGHA6ALv3_4Jlm-EYHqE4_cc-card.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/AGHA6ALv3_4Jlm-EYHqE4_cc-card.PNG" size="80" width="1240" height="2500" position="center" caption="Card containing a form" alt="Card containing a form"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/AGHA6ALv3_4Jlm-EYHqE4_cc-card.PNG" size="80" position="center" caption="Card containing a form" alt="Card containing a form"}
 :::

 :::VerticalSplitItem
-In this example the card component wraps the form component to create a visual container around the form.&#x20;
+In this example the card component wraps the form component to create a visual container around the form.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/card/card-basic.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/card/card-basic.jigx).
 :::
 ::::